-Fueling Shiite unrest is the fact that Bahrain is poorer than most of the other Persian Gulf monarchies and therefore has lacked ample resources to easily and significantly improve Shiite standards of living.
+Fueling Shiite unrest is the fact that Bahrain has fewer financial resources than do most of the other Persian Gulf monarchies and therefore has lacks the ability to significantly improve Shiite standards of living.
+The unrest has, in turn, further strained Bahrain's economy by driving away potential foreign investment in Bahrain.
+Bahrain's small oil exports emanate primarily from an oil field in Saudi Arabia that the Saudi government has set aside for Bahrain's use.
 In 2004, the United States and Bahrain signed a free trade agreement (FTA); legislation implementing it was signed January 11, 2006 (P.L.
 109-169).
-The unrest has further strained, although not crippled, Bahrain's economy.
+Some U.S. labor organizations assert that Bahrain's arrests of dissenting workers should void the FTA.